top of page

 GUARANTEED

 Did you know that for Asian or Pacific Islander, odds of finding a bone marrow stem cell match based on ethnic background is less than 47%.
 Hard to believe but I need a bone marrow stem cell transplant.
-But as luck would have it, I have donor and will be undergoing a transplant in June.
+But as luck would have it, I found a donor and underwent a transplant in June 2023.
 In an effort to give others a better chance at finding a life saving match, I would like to help create awareness for this cause.

 Please consider joining the National Donor Registry so patients have a greater chance of finding a match.
 I am one of the lucky Asian Americans that found a match and I want to help others have the chance, the hope, the ability to continue their lives - but that cannot happen without registry participants.
 Would you be willing to help?
 Scan the QR code in the attached flyer or request information (at the link in the comment section below).
 The Be the Match Organization will then send you a swab kit.
 You simply swab your cheek lining and send it back to the National Donor Registry - it’s simple!